jonathanabennett/megastrike/README.md

 Awesome!
 Your help is definitely welcome!
 This is the largest project I've ever written in any language and help would be appreciated.
 We can chat about specifics but areas I know I need help with are:

 1. GUI redesign. cljfx is challenging.
 I've made a lot of progress, but there are some frustrating bugs (which I'll be logging as issues in Github) that I could use some help with.
-2. Movement Algorithm.
-Movement will probably require some variation on Astar or a heat map.
-I'm an amateur, Astar is really hard for me.
-I'd love some help implementing it.
-3. AI.
+2. AI.
 Eventually, I want to have a bot you can play against.
 I know a tiny bit about how to implement that, but I'd welcome help.
-4. Network.
+3. Network.
 I want this to eventually be like MegaMek, able to be played over the network...
 I realize this will require a client-server setup and likely some extensive rewriting (though I've tried to separate things out as best I can to make that easier), but that's all I know.

 ### I don't know Clojure, but I've heard of Java